 In our school neighbourhood, and at Edinburgh College, courses may be available that we cannot offer in our own school due to lack of numbers.
+These courses may be in person or online,

 It is more convenient to follow your courses here.
 However, it is also good to learn how to fit in to other classes and meet other students- good preparation for life.